pallets/quart/docs/AsyncProgressBar_tutorial.rst

 ---------------

-It is always best to run python projects within a virtualenv, which should be created and activated as follows, (Python 3.6 or better is required),
+It is always best to run python projects within a virtualenv, which should be created and activated as follows,

 .. code-block:: console